gazebosim/gz-physics/tutorials/06-physics-simulation-concepts.md

 #### Collision effect

-Ignition Gazebo also simulates realistic collision effect.
+Gazebo also simulates realistic collision effect.
 While the `vehicle_blue` car is moving in a circle, we can move the `vehicle_green` to be on `vehicle_blue`'s upcoming path.
 The blue car will then push the green car in the following demo.